-We insure our homes, our cars, or health, but too often those closest too us are forgotten.
-Life insurance is not hard to understand, quite simply a lump sum amount is paid out in the event of your death.
+We insure our homes, cars and health, but too often those closest to us are forgotten.
+Life insurance is not hard to understand: quite simply, a lump sum amount is paid out to your chosen beneficiary in the event of your death.

 Of course, you can take the attitude that nothing will happen to you, and mostly likely it won't.
 But what if it does?
 How would your family survive?
 What does it cost to protect them?
 Surprisingly little all things considered.

 A lot of Australians are hesitant when it comes to life insurance.
-There is a general belief that they can’t afford life insurance or there is no need for it.
+There is generally an unfounded belief that they can’t afford life insurance or there is no need for it.

 The Lifebroker research report tells us that Australians have an interesting view on personal risk protection.
 While they don’t consider life insurance to be of major importance, they admit they would struggle financially if a death, injury or illness were to affect a major breadwinner in the family.